Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 - 4 bit packed texture graphics
 - and palettes themselves

+For special graphic formats see the end of this topic.

 ## Palettes

 These are the most simple graphics as they only store 16 bit for each color entry.
 A palette has always 32 color entries.
 So in total that makes 64 bytes per palette (32 * 16bit).